renpy/renpy/sphinx/source/layeredimage.rst

-the ``attribute x default`` syntax. ``always`` will require you to provide the displayable explicitly (automatic attribution using the :ref:`pattern <layeredimage-pattern>` will not be available), but ``attribute`` will spend the "x" attribute name which will then be reserved for that layeredimage.
+the ``attribute x default`` syntax. ``always`` will require you to provide the displayable explicitly (automatic attribution using the :ref:`pattern <layeredimage-pattern>` will not be available), but ``attribute`` will spend the "x" attribute name which will always be active for that layeredimage.

 If you want it to appear depending on the attributes being passed to the